CodingCellist/codingcellist.github.io/content/en/post/type-you-an-idris-part-1/index.md

 at some point!", and then promptly gotten distracted by a project or some reading I was doing.

-So now, 1½ years into my PhD, armed with at least _some_ understanding of the underlying concepts and terms, I've decided to try and jump back in to Edwin's course from the Scottish Programming Language and Verification Summer School (SPLV) in 2020, which has you implement `TinyIdris` --- a scaled down version of full Idris.
+So now, just short of 2 years into my PhD, armed with at least _some_ understanding of the underlying concepts and terms, I've decided to try and jump back in to Edwin's course from the Scottish Programming Language and Verification Summer School (SPLV) in 2020, which has you implement `TinyIdris`
+--- a scaled down version of full Idris.
 When I attended this live, I hadn't even technically started yet, so the whole thing was a bit overwhelming and above my level; hopefully this time it's manageable.

 If you're also confused, or just want to know more, come along for the ride!